Approximated-Inc/nextjs-custom-domains/README.md

 You can use tools like Postman to mock requests from a custom domain by setting the `host` header to the custom domain.

+The downside to this method is that it doesn't enable you to test in the browser easily.

 In our server side examples here, we have logic that checks the `host` header and displays content conditionally based on that.

-We also have it first check for the `apx-incoming-host` header in our examples because we're using Approximated for SSL/reverse proxy, and it always injects the custom domain into that header.
+In this example repo, we also have it first check for the `apx-incoming-host` header because we're using Approximated as the reverse proxy, and it always injects the custom domain into that header.

-The downside to this method is that it doesn't enable you to test in the browser easily.

 ![An example of setting the "host" header in Postman](postman-2.png)